 After Phase Two, the Customs Declaration Service will be the UK’s single customs platform, through which businesses will declare their imported and exported goods from the 1st December 2023.

 The good news is that businesses may not be directly impacted by these changes.

 How is CustomsLink getting ready for it?

-While the CDS system will bring many advantages, it is also more complicated in that it requires a significantly higher number of data elements than CHIEF.
+While the CDS system brings many advantages, it is also more complicated in that it requires a significantly higher number of data elements than CHIEF.

-The CustomsLink team are using this period of transition to learn and innovate our platform, so that when CHIEF is replaced, we will be ready to support our customers just as efficiently.
+The CustomsLink team are using this period of transition to learn and innovate our platform, so that as each phase of CHIEF is replaced, we will be ready to support our customers just as efficiently.

 At CustomsLink, we can sort out your customs declaration for you, saving you time, money and stress.

 To see how we can help you with your customs paperwork, get in touch with one of our experts today.